manos/METAR-scrolling-raspberrypi-lcd/README.md

-Code to fetch METAR data and display on an LCD (SunFounder LCD1602), connected to a raspberry pi ( [sunfounder reference](https://www.sunfounder.com/learn/sensor-kit-v2-0-for-raspberry-pi-b-plus/lesson-30-i2c-lcd1602-sensor-kit-v2-0-for-b-plus.html)).
+Code to fetch METAR weather data from NOAA and display it on an LCD (SunFounder LCD1602), connected to a raspberry pi ( [sunfounder reference](https://www.sunfounder.com/learn/sensor-kit-v2-0-for-raspberry-pi-b-plus/lesson-30-i2c-lcd1602-sensor-kit-v2-0-for-b-plus.html)).

 This LCD uses the I2C bus, which requires configuration: